boekenbox/gitbook-beta/how-to-work-with-bitraga/basic-workings/trading-logic.md

 # Trading logic

-## Gunbot does what you tell it to do
+## bitRage does what you tell it to do

-There is very little magic involved in this product, Gunbot tries to execute exactly the settings you feed it.
+There is very little magic involved in this product, bitRage tries to execute exactly the settings you feed it.

 This means that you pick the trading pairs the bot should trade and assign a trading strategy to these pairs.
 Once you've done that, all it takes is starting the bot core to begin automatic trading.